-Where will it Noise: The Land Development Code requires the impacts of noise pollution to residents be mitigated. be located, noise study conducted by LSC in November of 2020 found that with a five (5), high noise barrier all noise who will levels in the development will be below 67 decibels.
-The noise barrier referenced by the study install and determined to be either a berm, wall or combination of the two.
-A Noise Report is included with this maintain?
-Please submittal.
-The development is outside the DNL 65 Noise Contour and an allowed use under the APZ-2 provide a subcategory of the CAD-O. Based on available data, a Federal Aviation Administration (FAA) 7460-1 note and or "Notice of Proposed Construction or Alteration" will be filed for any new vertical development at this site (including temporary construction equipment) and provide FAA documentation to the Airport at the PUD plan time a Site Plan is submitted."
-Airport is requesting noise mitigation for construction
+Noise: The Land Development Code requires the impacts of noise pollution to residents be mitigated.
+A noise study conducted by LSC in November of 2020 found that with a five (5) high noise barrier all noise levels in the development will be below 67 decibels.
+The noise barrier referenced by the study determined to be either a berm, wall or combination of the two.
+A Noise Report is included with this submittal.
+The development is outside the DNL 65 Noise Contour and an allowed use under the APZ-2 subcategory of the CAD-O. Based on available data, a Federal Aviation Administration (FAA) 7460-1 "Notice of Proposed Construction or Alteration" will be filed for any new vertical development at this site (including temporary construction equipment) and provide FAA documentation to the Airport at the time a Site Plan is submitted."
+What does 5 high mean?
+Where would this be located, installed by, and maintained by?
+Did the airport ask for additional items in their comments?